-Every student is encouraged to get involved and participate in a variety of activities including Student Government, leadership development seminars, fine arts and entertainment programming and membership in student organizations and clubs.
+Every student is encouraged to get involved and participate in a variety of activities including Student Government, leadership development seminars, fine arts and entertainment programming, and membership in student organizations and clubs.

 Co-curricular clubs and organizations provide a valuable opportunity for students to develop leadership skills, budgeting, communication, team-building, goal setting, and organizational skills.
-Student organizations covering a wide spectrum of interests exist to meet the needs of students.
+Student organizations cover a wide spectrum of interests to meet the needs of students.
 Involvement also gives you the opportunity to build your Student Engagement Transcript (SET).

-- Student Life Activities and Planning Board (SLAP Board): The SLAP Board is the primary event planning organization at RV.
-The SLAP works closely with Student Life to plan a variety of events every semester ranging from educational lectures to campus wide picnics.
+- Activities Board (A-Board): The A-Board is the primary event planning organization at RVCC.
+The A-Board works closely with Student Life to plan a variety of events every semester ranging from educational lectures to campus wide picnics.
 The Program Board is comprised of students who are interested in bringing culture, fun, and excitement to the out of classroom experience.
 Get involved and make a difference, join the Program Board! - Student Government Association: The Student Government Association (SGA) is the student governing body for all enrolled students.
 As an elected member, a student has the opportunity to apply leadership skills and to work on programs and activities that contribute to college life.
 SGA members play an important role in college-wide governance as members of college standing committees, including the College-wide Forum.
 The student government is responsible for the allocation process of distributing student activity funds to student clubs.